As you start the third year of your university degree (law or non-law), you are one step closer to your dream job at your dream law firm.

 Find out more about commercial awareness, its importance and how to build yours with LCN’s commercial awareness dedicated hub.

 - Continue to get involved with your university’s law society; engage and make the most out of the opportunities on offer (eg, mooting) and use your university’s careers service while it is still available to you.

 Listen to this LawCareers.Net Podcast episode on the benefits of mooting.

 - While there is lots to be getting on with during your third year, taking time for yourself is still important and it always will be.
 Make selfcare a regular part of your routine – find what works for you and give yourself the time you need to practise this.

 Watch this LCN video by Elizabeth Rimmer from legal charity LawCare on how to look after your mental health as a law student.

-If you’ve reached the end of your LLB and are unsure whether a career in law is right for you, take a look at LCN’s alternative careers section to see what else you can do with your degree.
+- If you’ve reached the end of your LLB and are unsure whether a career in law is right for you, check out LCN’s alternative careers section to see what else you can do with your versatile degree.

 LCN’s checklists for first-year and second-year students are also available to read.